 Working with artists is what makes us tick.
 Putting them in a room together to inspire collaboration and create new opportunities is one of the most exciting aspects of live arts, to us.

-As creative producers, we offer a tailored service for charities across the UK, to help events managers make the most of their budgets and maximise their fundraising reach, while supporting them in the delivery of ‘money-can’t-buy experiences’.
+We can offer a tailored service for charities across the UK, to help events managers make the most of their budgets and maximise their fundraising reach, while supporting them in the delivery of ‘money-can’t-buy experiences’.

 We were delighted to finally be working with the incredible Ali McGregor as she took the helm, with a little bit of help from Hollywood and Broadway megastar Alan Cumming.